TheMatjaz/LibAscon/README.md

   Note: the tag bytes above 16 bytes are an **extension** of the original Ascon algorithm using the same sponge squeezing technique as for the XOF;

-- Encryption/decryption can be performed in-place, without the need of a second output buffer.
+- Encryption/decryption can be performed **in-place**, without the need of a second output buffer.

-- AEAD tag may be provided to a separate location, i.e. not concatenated to the ciphertext.
+- AEAD tag may be provided to a **separate location**, i.e. not concatenated to the ciphertext.

 - Same performance as the original C implementation in _Release_ mode,